Catch-You/CatchYou-AI/finetuning/README.md

 Manual Model Loading: The script loads the scheduler, tokenizer, text encoder, VAE, and Unet models manually.
 This allows for fine-tuning the model from another LoRA model.
 Korean Text Support: The original tokenizer has been replaced with a Korean tokenizer and text encoder to handle text data in Korean.

+**Final Model**

+The final version of the model, trained using this script, can be found [here](https://huggingface.co/SujinHwang/criminal-sketch-lora-v2-2).

 **Additional Information:**